IBM/cp4ba-client-onboarding-scenario/JamInABox.md

 ## Support

-We aim to support successfully utilizing our Jam-in-a-box.
+We aim to support successfully utilizing our Jam-in-a-Box.

 **Business Partners and IBMers**
 To engage us, drop us a message at [#jam-in-a-box-business-automation](https://ibm-cloudpak-partners.slack.com/archives/C04SMFNLA3T).